TLop503/muud/README.md

 ### These are extremely subject to change.

 ## Work so Far:
 Note that unless listed above these are untested.
-Implemented is on top, planned on bottom
+Implemented is on top, planned on bottom.
+Note MUUDI is the internal markup language used as an agnostic middleman.

 ![image](https://github.com/TLop503/muud/assets/43734061/9af769e6-2557-4999-a3a0-72d09ff7c065)